An introduction to Galton-Watson trees and their local limits: Local limits of Bienaym e-Galton-Watson trees

-The convergence in distribution of the critical tree conditionally on the total size being large to Kesten's tree appears implicitly in \cite{k:gwctp} and was first explicitly stated in \cite{ap:tvmcdgwp}.
+The local convergence in distribution of the critical tree, conditionally on its total size being large, to the Kesten's tree appears implicitly in \cite{k:gwctp} and was first explicitly stated in \cite{ap:tvmcdgwp}.
 We give here an alternative proof.
-We consider the functional: $A(\bt)=|\bt|$, with $|\bt|=\Card(\bt)$ the total size of $\bt$, which has property \reff{eq:+} as for every trees $\bt,\bt'\in\T_0$ and every leaf $x\in\cl_0(\bt)$,
+We consider the functional: $A(\bt)=\sharp \bt$, with $\sharp \bt=\Card(\bt)$ the total size of $\bt$, which has the \ref{eq:+} property as for every trees $\bt,\bt'\in\T_0$ and every leaf $x\in\cl_0(\bt)$:

-Let $d$ be the period of the offspring distribution $p$ (see definition in Section \ref{sec:def}).
+Recall $d$ is the period of the offspring distribution $p$.
+Using B\'ezout's identity, it is classical to check that:

+and that there exists $n_0\in \N^*$ such that $\P(\sharp \tau=1+dn)>0$ for all $n\geq n_0$.
 The next lemma is a direct consequence of Dwass formula and the strong ratio limit theorem.
 Its proof is at the end of this section.